The Hidden Cost of Coupons

 We go our separate ways both feeling somehow superior to the other.

-When I say that the cost of the shopper’s cart isn’t as free as it looks, it’s because there are costs that just plain aren’t included in the total.
-I’ll break down what I think the hidden costs of coupons are in three parts and then talk about some of the ways that I actually use coupons.
+When I say that the cost of the shopper’s cart isn’t as free as it looks, it’s because there is a hidden cost of coupons that just plain aren’t included in the total.
+I’ll break down what I think the hidden cost of coupons are in three parts and then talk about some of the ways that I actually use coupons.

 Coupons Cost TIME